ekozat/ekozat/README.md

-- 👋 Hi, I’m @ekozat
+- 👋 Hi, I’m @ekozat!
+I'm a female software engineering student going into my third year at the University of Guelph.
-- 👀 I’m interested in ...
+- 👀 I’m interested in front-end and/or back-end development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently looking for a position in the IT field to broaden my range of skills.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on future projects.
 - 📫 emily.kozat@gmail.com; 647-287-4405